Muhsin Muhammad: Chicago Bears (2005–2007)

 Muhammad became one of the Bears' receiving threats during his first year with the team.
 He was also credited with encouraging a stronger work ethic within the team's receiving corps and advising young wide receivers such as Bernard Berrian, Mark Bradley, and Rashied Davis.

 Despite failing to catch several poorly thrown passes from rookie quarterback Kyle Orton, Muhammad held himself responsible and promised reporters he would improve his performance.
 However, Muhammad was later seen complaining to Orton during a Sunday Night Football game against the Atlanta Falcons.
 After Muhammad's criticism, coach Lovie Smith benched Orton in favor of a fully recovered Rex Grossman.

 Muhammad's statistics improved with Rex Grossman at quarterback in the 2006 season.
 He had his first one hundred-yard day with the Bears in their season opener against the Green Bay Packers, and a second against the Minnesota Vikings during Week 3.
 However, he saw less action as Grossman began to play inconsistently after the season's midway point.
 Muhammad defended Grossman from criticism and often supported him at press conferences.
 Muhammad finished the regular season as the team's leading wide receiver for the second consecutive time.

 Muhammad was the starting receiver for the Bears in Super Bowl XLI, making a touchdown reception in the first half of a 29–17 loss to the Indianapolis Colts.
 Muhammad became the third player in NFL history to score a Super Bowl touchdown with two different teams, joining Jerry Rice and Ricky Proehl.

 Muhammad's age seemingly affected his endurance.
 Although he played all sixteen games in 2006, the Bears listed him as probable or questionable before many games.
 Before the 2006 season, he revealed he had played through the 2005 season with a broken hand.

 Muhammad had a down year in 2007 with 40 receptions for 570 yards and three touchdowns.
 The Bears released him on February 18, 2008.

-After leaving the Bears, Muhammad told Sports Illustrated Chicago is "where wide receivers go to die."
-The remark caught the attention of Darryl Drake, the team's wide receiver coach.
-While Drake stated he was unfazed by Muhammad's remark, he argued former Bears wide receivers Bernard Berrian, Justin Gage, and Bobby Wade developed in Chicago and enjoyed successful careers after leaving.
+After leaving the Bears, Muhammad told Sports Illustrated Chicago is "where wide receivers go to die", a remark debated on in the media.</ref?